hashicorp/terraform-provider-azurerm/contributing/topics/guide-state-migrations.md

    * ConflictsWith
    * ExactlyOneOf
    * RequiredWith

+   Other caveats to look out for when copying the schema over are:
+   * in-lining any schema elements which are returned by functions
+   * removing any if/else logic within the Schema, in most cases this will be feature flags e.g. `features.FourPointOh()`

-4. Fill out the UpgradeFunc to make the modification to the Resource ID.
-In most cases this involves parsing the old ID insensitively and then overwriting the value for `id` in the state.
+4. Fill out the UpgradeFunc to update the Terraform State for this resource.
+Typically this involves parsing the old Resource ID case-insensitively and then setting the correct casing for the `id` field (which is what this example assumes) - however note that State Migrations aren't limited to the `id` field.
 The file should now look like this:
 ```go
 package migration